CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 ### 3.1 Worth knowing

 Depending on the industry, the technology used or other framework conditions, additional (user-defined) requirements may arise for an information network.
 These may include, for example, the following measures.
 One of the most important pillars of information security in an institution is its staff.
-Even the most elaborate technical safety precautions are worthless without the proper behavior of the employees.
+Even the most complex technical safety precautions are worthless without the proper behavior of the employees.
 An awareness of what information security means for the institution and its business processes, and the proper treatment of employees with the values ​​and information of the institution to protect are essential for this.

 The security measures selected for the institution should therefore always be based on the employees.
 Their knowledge and handling of information and IT should be included.
 To assess how people behave from a safety perspective, the factors contributing to this behavior can be analyzed.
 Building on this, we can examine where personal and organizational security can be improved, for example through awareness-raising and information security training.